1. Home

 3. Click Apply filters.
 The resulting list will give you a number of participants who match the criteria chosen.

 4. If you wish to download this list, click the check box at the top lft of your filtered list of participants and scroll down past the table of results.
 Click the ‘With selected users‘ drop-down menu to select a format (e.g. PDF, CSV etc.) for the downloaded file.
-The list will contain the names and email addresses only.
+The list will contain the names, usernames and any Groups the students are in.

 Logs

-The logs can be viewed at Moodle ‘course’ level, and can be filtered:
+The logs in Moodle create an audit trail for activity undertaken by staff or students.
+These logs can be viewed at Moodle ‘course’ level, and can be filtered:

 • by all participants or a specific named individual